galloodevv/Galloo_carspublic/README.md

 - 🛠️ **Balance Difficulty**: Adjust Shr.skillCheckLevels to suit your server's player base.
 - 🔒 **Roleplay-Ready**: Use this script to enhance immersive scenarios like vehicle thefts or high-stakes missions.
 - 🌟 **Extend Features**: Add rewards or penalties based on success or failure.

-## 📜 License

-This script is for educational purposes and private server use only.
-Redistribution without permission is not allowed.